finos/FDC3/docs/intents/ref/StartChat.md

 ---
 # `StartChat`

-Initiate a chat with a contact or list of contacts.
+Initiate a chat with a contact, a list of contacts or detailed initialization settings.

 ## Intent Name